Oureyelet/WordPress-Personal-Trainer-Website/3. Privacy Settings/README.md

 <hr>
 <hr>

-And we just link this new privacy policy page on our website
+And we just link this new privacy policy page on our website.

 ![image](https://github.com/user-attachments/assets/c55bdab0-3890-4909-aec5-43e22fe6cf5f)